JONNCKEY/aws-rds-instance/README.md

 - `diagrams/`: Contains architecture diagrams or infrastructure schemas.
 - `screenshots/`: Stores screenshots of the AWS configuration for visual reference.
 - `docs/aws-infra.json`: Complete documentation of the existing infrastructure in JSON format.

+---

+## 🎯 Key Takeaways

+- Successfully created an **Amazon RDS (SQL Server Express Edition)** instance accessible via port `1433`.
+- The infrastructure is ready to be integrated with applications or external SQL clients.
+- All configuration is versioned and documented in `aws-infra.json`.